CodeYourFuture/syllabus/docs/git/desktop/homework.md

 https://blog.codepen.io/documentation/exporting-pens/

-When you've completed this step you should a `zip` file downloaded somewhere on your computer.
+When you've completed this step you should have a `zip` file downloaded somewhere on your computer.

 ### 2. Unzip File